Free Consultation | Call 24/7

 Michael Throneberry built this firm around one principle: mesothelioma clients deserve an attorney, not a support staff member acting as a go-between.
 Every client works directly with Mr. Throneberry throughout the entire process, from the initial case evaluation through settlement or verdict.
 His firsthand experience with this illness within his own family shapes the seriousness and care that goes into every case we take.

-The firm has recovered billions of dollars for mesothelioma victims and their families nationwide, and reviews from our clients speak to what that personal investment looks like in practice.
+The firm has recovered billions of dollars for mesothelioma victims and their families nationwide.
 To learn more about Attorney Throneberry’s background and approach, visit his attorney profile.
+You can also review the results we have achieved for clients across the country.

 Contact Our Arizona Mesothelioma Attorneys Today